-If there isn't a certificate in any of these locations, review Generate TLS Certificates on page 149 and make sure that the Navigator Metadata Server host was included in step 7.
+If there isn't a certificate in any of these locations, review Generate TLS Certificates on page 194 and make sure that the Navigator Metadata Server host was included in step 7 on page 196.

 2. Validate the location of the keystore file on the host running the Navigator Metadata Server role instance.